rpdelaney/l4d2-tourney-rules/rules.md

 Game servers will be selected according to the following criteria:

 #####4.1 Hosting
-The server must be dedicated and hosted by a reputable hosting company inside the continental United States.
+The server must be dedicated and hosted by a reputable hosting company.

+If either team is in the 'North America' region, then the server will be located inside the continental United States.

 #####4.2 Configuration
 The server will have an up to date and working installation of the